 Postal Service: How to generate millions of dollars

-Potholes: How to fix them and save millions of dollars
+Potholes: How to fix them and save money

 1. Have you ever noticed all the dark round spots on the pavement?
 Those are the hardened remnants of chewing gum that have been spat upon the ground.
 Littering sidewalks and, occasionally gumming up the bottom of someone's shoes.